 Syracuse is a larger medium-sized city located in the state of New York.
 With a population of 144,142 people and 73 constituent neighborhoods, Syracuse is the ninth largest community in New York.
-Much of the housing stock in Syracuse was built prior to World War II, making it one of the older and more historic cities in the country.
+Syracuse has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Syracuse isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Syracuse are a mix of both white- and blue-collar jobs.
-Overall, Syracuse is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Syracuse who work in office and administrative support (13.91%), sales jobs (9.93%), and teaching (8.85%).
+Overall, Syracuse is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Syracuse who work in office and administrative support (14.50%), sales jobs (10.35%), and teaching (8.46%).

 Many people in Syracuse take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Syracuse citizens for affordable transportation.

 The percentage of people in Syracuse who are college-educated is somewhat higher than the average US community of 21.84%: 26.42% of adults in Syracuse have at least a bachelor's degree.

 The per capita income in Syracuse in 2010 was $19,558, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,232 for a family of four.
 However, Syracuse contains both very wealthy and poor people as well.
 Syracuse also has one of the higher rates of people living in poverty in the nation, with 34.80% of its population below the federal poverty line.